Keyboard shortcuts

 These should also serve as a good entry point for light modification and learning by example.

-mapping jk to esc
+mapping jk and others to esc

 This one is pretty simple.
 This is normally done on Duat’s native Insert mode, but you could replace that with any other Insert mode, provided you got the plugin for one: